Color Me Happy: How to Choose Exterior Paint Colors for your Home

 Ever stood in a paint store with a handful of paint chips, wondering how to choose what works best?
 Choosing paint colors for your home can be overwhelming, especially if you want to update your entire exterior scheme.
+Seeking assistance from professional Resources, such as paint consultants or color experts, can be extremely beneficial.
 If you’ve put off a change because you don’t know where to start, there are steps you can take to make the process easier.
 Follow them and you’ll increase the chance that you’ll stand in front of your new gleaming exterior and say, “I love it!”

 Consider Your Surroundings

 If you are in a neighborhood with a homeowner’s association and/or restrictive covenants, find out if you are bound by any rules for exterior colors.
 If you are free to make your own choices, take notice of the homes around you.
 You want to blend, but avoid looking the same.
 For example, suppose the house next door with similar architecture is white with black shutters.
 Even if you covet that look, you’ll want to go for a variation that sets you apart, like a light gray house with deep gray shutters.

 After you’ve looked at your neighbors’ homes, turn to your own yard.
 For color inspiration, think about the elements of your landscaping that you love.
 Do you have a bed of sunny daffodils that bloom every spring, or holly bushes with beautiful red berries lining your walk?
 Make note of these as possible color cues for your shutters and/or front door—which, as the gateway to your home, can be an expression of your taste and personality.